 During an FBC, a small sample of blood will be taken from a vein in your arm.
 The amount of different types of blood cells in the sample will be measured.

-On its own, an FBC cannot usually provide a definitive diagnosis of a condition, but it can provide important "clues" about possible problems with your health.
+On its own, an FBC cannot usually provide a definitive diagnosis of a condition, but it can provide important "clues" about possible problems with your health, such as:

-- High haemoglobin may be due to an underlying lung disease or problems with the bone marrow.
+- high haemoglobin – which may be caused by an underlying lung disease or problems with the bone marrow

-- A low white blood cell count may be due to problems with your bone marrow, a viral infection or more rarely, cancer of the bone marrow.
-However, a low white blood count can also be genetic and of no significance.
+- a low white blood cell count – which may be genetic and of no significance, but could also be caused by problems with your bone marrow, a viral infection or more rarely, cancer of the bone marrow

-- A high white blood cell count usually suggests that you have an infection somewhere in your body.
-Rarely, this could be a sign of leukaemia.
+- a high white blood cell count – which usually suggests you have an infection somewhere in your body or, rarely, could be a sign of leukaemia

-- A low platelet count may be due to a viral infection or an autoimmune condition (where the immune system attacks healthy tissue).
+- a low platelet count – which may be caused by a viral infection or an autoimmune condition (where the immune system attacks healthy tissue)

-- A high platelet count may be due to inflammatory conditions, infection or a problem with the bone marrow.
+- a high platelet count – which may be caused by inflammatory conditions, infection or a problem with the bone marrow

-An electrolyte test is used to measure the levels of electrolytes in your blood.
-This is sometimes known as your electrolyte balance.
-Electrolytes are minerals that are found in the body.
+Electrolytes are minerals found in the body.
 They have several functions, including: